fission/docs.fission.io/docs/content/en/docs/usage/observability/opentelemetry.md

 ![Fission OpenTelemetry](../assets/fission-otel.png)

-If you enable OpenTelemetry tracing withing your function, you can capture spans and events for the function request.
+If you enable OpenTelemetry tracing within your function, you can capture spans and events for the function request.